voloviq/telemach-example-c-app/README.md

 =====================
 #### Following examples were created to be compiled under Windows 11 or 10(but not tested)

-Necessary application need to be installed first
+The necessary applications need to be installed first
 ============
 * Compiler <br>
 https://sysprogs.com/getfile/2191/stm32mp1-gcc12.3.0.exe